Home Blog Page 2062

 PALISADES OFFICE SPACE AVAILABLE, $900/MO.: In the heart of the Village.
 Single room office with large window & private restroom.
 Building amenities include high speed internet access, elevator & covered parking garage.
 Office has a/c, beautiful hardwood floors & is professionally cleaned on a regular basis.
 Call Kate at (310) 663-8127, please leave your contact info.

-ONE OFFICE SPACE FOR RENT in Pacific Palisades Village. $1,250/mo.
+OFFICE SPACES FOR RENT.
+Individual offices for rent in Pacific Palisades Village. $750 to $1,250/mo.
 Call (310) 230-8335

 IN VILLAGE QUIET UPSTAIRS OFFICE with soft natural lighting.
 Available September 1, 2009 at $849/mo. $2,300 security deposit.
 (310) 991-9434